vukics/cppqed/doc/introduction.rst

 * The :ref:`composites` section describes how composite quantum system are defined and manipulated in the framework.

-* There follows a selection of :ref:`generalElements` for demonstrating how elementary quantum systems acting as building blocks for composites can be implemented.
+* There follows the presentation of :ref:`generalElements` for demonstrating how elementary quantum systems acting as building blocks for composites can be implemented.

 * The next section describes our utility library :ref:`utils <utilsDefinition>`.
 The scope of this extends far beyond C++QED proper, defining very general (physical) concepts, which may be useful for other projects as well.